World Sustainability Award

 Prof. Dr. Stuart Pimm

-Dr. Stuart Pimm, Professor of Conservation at Duke University, is a global leader in the study of biodiversity, particularly contemporary extinctions and strategies to prevent them.
-Pimm leads Saving Nature, a non-profit organisation that utilises donations for carbon emissions offsets to support conservation groups in areas of exceptional tropical biodiversity, aiding in the restoration of degraded lands.
+Professor Pimm is a global leader in the study of biodiversity, particularly contemporary extinctions and strategies to prevent them.
+He leads Saving Nature, a non-profit organisation that utilises donations for carbon emissions offsets to support conservation groups in areas of exceptional tropical biodiversity, aiding in the restoration of degraded lands.

 Prof. Dr. Stuart Pimm